madebygps/azure-spot-finder/README.md

 # spot-finder

-A tool to help you find spot instances availibility
+A tool to help you find spot instances availibility in Azure.